Digital rights management: Trade-offs between control and sales

-Jeff Raikes, ex-president of the Microsoft Business Division, stated: "If they're going to pirate somebody, we want it to be us rather than somebody else".
-An analogous argument was made in an early paper by Kathleen Conner and Richard Rummelt.
+At the 2007 Morgan Stanley Technology conference, Jeff Raikes, then-President of the Microsoft Business Division, stated: "If they're going to pirate somebody, we want it to be us rather than somebody else".
+An analogous argument was made in a 1991 paper by Kathleen Conner and Richard Rummelt.
 A subsequent study of digital rights management for e-books by Gal Oestreicher-Singer and Arun Sundararajan showed that relaxing some forms of DRM can be beneficial to rights holders because the losses from piracy are outweighed by the increase in value to legal buyers.
 Even if DRM were unbreakable, pirates still might not be willing to purchase, so sales might not increase.

 Piracy can be beneficial to some content providers by increase consumer awareness, spreading and popularizing content.
 This can also increase revenues via other media, such as live performances.

 Mathematical models suggest that DRM schemes can fail to do their job on multiple levels.
 The biggest failure is that the burden that DRM poses on a legitimate customer reduces the customer's willingness to buy.
 An ideal DRM would not inconvenience legal buyers.
 The mathematical models are strictly applicable to the music industry.